 Finally, we must also recognize the shortcuts in evangelical Christian circles as well.
 How often do we hear something like this: “There are some people who think that infants ought to be baptized.
 There are some people who think they should not be.
 There are some people who believe in speaking with tongues.
 There are people within the church that believe it’s demonic.
 There are some people who believe we should tithe 10% of our gross income.
 There are some people who believe the tithe is no longer warranted in the New Covenant and we should give according to how we are led by the Spirit.
 Obviously, since there is disagreement here, the right answer is to say that both sides are equally acceptable!
 You can baptize or refrain from baptizing.
 You can speak in tongues or refrain from speaking in tongues.
 You can tithe or choose not to tithe and it’s all okay and cool with God!
 Those who think both sides are okay try to present themselves as neutral and above the fray.
 But really, this opinion is nothing other than merely a third option in the fray, and it must establish itself by weighing evidence and conflicting arguments just as much as any other side.
 Whether the Bible requires infants to be baptized, forbids infants to be baptized, or considers it okay to baptize or refrain from baptizing infants, the true position can only be established by the painstaking duty of actually examining what the Bible says and weighing contrasting arguments, rather than declaring one point of view and victor by default.
 There is no more reason to simply default to the view that the Bible allows both baptizing and not baptizing infants than there is to default to the view that the Bible requires or forbids infant baptism.
 None of these positions is any more likely or unlikely a priori.
 Any conclusion reached here requires an examination of the actual evidence.
 There is no shortcut regardless how small the matter (infant baptism) or large the matter (salvation through Christ onto eternal life).
 We must come to a concrete conclusion of these important questions within the social fray and the integrity of the social fabric that holds societies together.

-A concrete belief on many levels is being demanded as we enter into the Gregorian calendar year of 2015.
+A concrete belief on many levels is being demanded of us.
 Your beliefs, quality of life, and destiny does not ride upon the coattails of religion and academia…It rides upon the truth of what resides in your heart when you seek after truth with all of your heart.
 I am confident that you will reach the same conclusion that many others have reached in recognizing the love and compassion of Jesus Christ our Lord.
 What other secular or religious system exhibit such a deep, personal, and sacrificial love?
 What other man or “god” came in humility to its own creation and exhibit such a sacrifice that we could have eternal life?
 What other god in the annals of mankind came to stand in its place and accept the ravages of sin upon himself besides Jesus Christ?